PriyaMulla/Carpool-Connect-VC/intellij/doc/use-cases/edit-listing.md

 4a.
 User clicks delete:
 1. System outputs "Are you sure you want to delete this listing?
 All information will be deleted"
 2. User clicks accept
-3. System returns user to dashboard fragment
+3. System returns user to Dashboard

 5a.
 User inputs a seats that does not meet the requirements:
 5. System outputs the error message “Enter a valid number of seats”